-If there’s one thing I know about horses, is that they can, and will, hurt themselves.
+If there’s one thing I know about horses, they can, and will, hurt themselves.
 Some more than others.
 But making sure the wound heals nicely takes time, observation, and diligent care on your part.
-Knowing a bit about the wound healing process can help you determine if things are on track.
+Knowing a bit about the wound healing can help determine if things are on track.

 The stages of wound healing are: